Radbuglet/crew/README.md

 }
 ```

 Users can allow exposed components to be overridden by qualifying it with the `open` qualifier.
 Non-`open` properties will always override `open` ones.
-In the case where two or more components collide but all of them have the `open` qualifier, the component exposed the latest in the class will be selected.
+In the case where two or more components collide but all of them have the `open` qualifier, the user can re-expose the instance they want to expose or explicitly remove the exposed class from the exposed class list (done with the class removal `-` syntax).
 In cases where generic parameters are exposed statically, the type checker cannot prove that the concrete type of the parameter will not interfere with existing components, requiring the `open` qualifier.

 ```
 // TODO: Example